Hak-Y/Stream/README.md

 # Stream

-This is stream src, which is run in competition.
+This is stream src, which is run in competition. (ubuntu 18.04)

 In files, 'image_pub.py' is only test for camcorder.
 What you are actually using is 'stream_client.py and stream_server.py'